Facebook: Fake account removal doubles in 6 months to 3B

 The new numbers come as the company grapples with challenge after challenge, ranging from fake news to Facebook's role in elections interference, hate speech and incitement to violence in the U.S., Myanmar, India and elsewhere.

-Facebook also said Thursday that it removed more than 7 million posts, photos and other material because it violated its rules against hate speech.
+Facebook also said Thursday that it removed 7.3 million posts, photos and other material because it violated its rules against hate speech.
+That's up from 5.4 million in the prior six months.

+The company said it found more than 65 percent of hate speech on its own, before people reported it, during the first three months of 2019.
+That's an improvement from 52 percent in the third quarter of 2018.

+Facebook is under growing pressure to combat hate on its platform, as material continues to slip through even with recent bans of popular extremist figures such as Alex Jones and Louis Farrakhan.

 Facebook employs thousands of people to review posts, photos, comments and videos for violations.
 Some things are also detected without humans, using artificial intelligence.
-Both humans and AI make mistakes and Facebook has been accused of political bias as well as ham-fisted removals of posts discussing —rather than promoting — racism.
+Both humans and AI make mistakes and Facebook has been accused of political bias as well as ham-fisted removals of posts discussing — rather than promoting — racism.

-CEO Mark Zuckerberg has called for government regulation to decide what should be considered harmful content and on other issues.
-But at least in the U.S., government regulation of speech could run into First Amendment hurdles.

 A thorny issue for Facebook is its lack of procedures for authenticating the identities of those setting up accounts.
 Only in instances where a user has been booted off the service and won an appeal to be reinstated does it ask to see ID documents.